Cent Quatre: History of the building

 In 1870, the Archbishop of Paris, responsible for city burials, established a funeral service on a site known as les Petits Noyers.
-He ordered the construction of a new building on the site, covering an area of 26,000m², alongside the railtracks leading to the Gare de l'Est, between the rue des Vertus (now the rue d'Aubervilliers) and the rue Curial.
+He ordered the construction of a new building on the site, covering an area of 26,000 m2, alongside the railtracks leading to the Gare de l'Est, between the rue des Vertus (now the rue d'Aubervilliers) and the rue Curial.

 In 1874, after two years of work, the building was inaugurated.
 It was the work of the architects Édouard Delebarre de Bay and Godon, under the supervision of Victor Baltard, chief architect of Paris.
 The building was conceived in the style of the industrial architecture of the time (that of large train stations and exhibition halls), and constructed around a cast-iron frame using glass and brick.
 The surface area of the building was the same as the Place de la République.
-It consisted on two large canopied halls, loading bays, areas, stables and cellars, and was over 270m long.
+It consisted of two large canopied halls, loading bays, areas, stables and cellars, and was over 270m long.

 For over 120 years, the building housed the city undertakers for Paris.
 Over 1,000 people worked in the building, organising 150 funeral processions per day.
 The main hall on the rue d'Aubervilliers was used for the preparation of coffins and catafalques.
 The second, on the rue de Curial housed 80 hearses and around 100 funeral chariots on the ground floor and 300 horses in 28 stables in the basement, where over 6,000 coffins were also stored, along with horse-feed and a 50,000-litre water tank.
 The halls also contained a group of twelve shops offering funeral ornaments as well as workshops for carpentry, tapestry, painting and upholstery.

 In 1905, following the separation of church and state in France, funeral services were taken on by the municipality.
 During the 20th century, the building reached the height of its activity, with 1,400 people working there (almost all men, with only around 40 women).

 After World War II, funeral services became motorised and the hall on the rue Curial became a garage for 150 vans and 92 saloon cars, along with their workshops and mechanics.
 The building had no mortuary, and did not house bodies except during World War II, the First Indochina War and the Algerian War, when it received the repatriated bodies of soldiers.
 In May 1968, the undertakers did not strike, but self-managed for a month.

 The public sector monopoly over funeral services ended in 1993, and activity at the site declined to such an extent that it was closed in 1998.
 The building has been registered as a historic monument since 21 January 1997.
 The Mayor of Paris placed the building within an urban renewal project in order to protect and restore it.